Andrew E.: Career

-Andrew's career branched out as he began to star in comedy films based on his songs.

-In mid-1997, Espiritu founded an independent rap label named Dongalo Wreckords for the purpose of discovering and producing new rap talents, one of them being the rap group Salbakuta, with their debut single "S2upid Luv" becoming a best-seller and spawning a film starring Espiritu.
-He also runs the rap scene in Dongalo Wreckords, using the pseudonym "Pooch".
+In mid-1997, Espiritu founded an independent rap label named Dongalo Wreckords for the purpose of discovering and producing new rap talents, one of them being the rap group Salbakuta, with their debut single "S2upid Luv" becoming a best-seller and spawning a theatrical feature film starring Espiritu.

 Espiritu spent some time in Japan in the late 1990s, performing in clubs and eventually releasing a CD single with two rap songs in Japanese about the misadventures of a tourist in Tokyo.
+This got the attention of a Japanese producer, who offered to help promote him if he would apply for Japanese citizenship.

 In 2000, he was a consultant to Caloocan mayor Rey Malonzo "for entertainment and cultural affairs".